 A GAS setting similar to ours has recently been used in the context of sports statistics by \cite{Koopman2019}.
 Rather than dealing with ranking data, Koopman and Lit focus on individual football matches, modelling either the qualitative (win-draw-loss) outcomes or match scores.
-Their estimates indicate high persistence levels in strength dynamics, with a typical value of (the equivalent to our) $\hat\beta$ around 0.998 for back-to-back matches in most of the estimated models.
+Their estimates indicate high persistence levels in strength dynamics, with a typical value of (the equivalent to our) $\hat\varphi$ of around 0.998 for back-to-back matches in most of the estimated models.
 The authors note that this corresponds to a yearly persistence of about 0.90.

 If strong persistence is expected, it might be reasonable to restrict the autoregressive parameter to unity, making the team strengths follow a random walk pattern.
-A ranking model of this type was presented by \cite{Glickman2015} in the context of women's Alpine downhill skiing competitions.
+A ranking model of this type was presented by \cite{Glickman2015} in the context of women's alpine downhill skiing competitions.
 Their model, however, does not make use of the score-driven component and is estimated in a Bayesian framework.
-In a GAS setting, a model with a random walk behavior of team strength (henceforth, \textbf{random walk model}) should be approached with caution.
+In a GAS setting, a model with a random walk behaviour of the team strength (henceforth, \textbf{random walk model}) should be approached with caution.
 The $f_t$ filter in this case is not invertible, making the consistency of the maximum likelihood estimator dubious.
-That said, in our simulation experiments the mean absolute error of the coefficient estimates was roughly comparable to the mean-reverting model of equal sample size, provided that the model specifications agree with the underlying data-generating processes.
-We also note that a GAS model with random walk strength dynamics has recently been presented by \cite{Gorgi2019} to predict outcomes of individual tennis matches.
+That said, in our simulation experiments, the mean absolute error of the coefficient estimates was roughly comparable to the mean-reverting model of equal sample size, provided that the model specifications agree with the underlying data-generating processes.
+We also note that a GAS model with random walk strength dynamics has recently been presented by \cite{Gorgi2019} to predict the outcomes of individual tennis matches.
 Gorgi et al.\ view mean-reverting processes as the dynamics of choice for team sports and non-stationary dynamic processes as more appropriate for individual sports.

-Using the general framework developed in Section~\ref{sec:model} we can easily estimate all three model variants (the static model, mean-reverting model and random walk model) and compare their fit by information-theoretic criteria.
+Using the general framework developed in Section~\ref{sec:model}, we can easily estimate all three model variants (the static model, mean-reverting model, and random walk model) and compare their fits using information-theoretic criteria.
 As only a subset of all teams participated in each championship, we employ the form of the likelihood function for partial rankings developed in Section~\ref{sec:modelPart}.
-The R code that replicates our results is available online as a Supplementary Material.